daMustermann/InfiniteRadio-ROCm/README.md

 1. Download a vision model like [InternVL3](https://huggingface.co/OpenGVLab/InternVL3-2B) in [LM Studio](https://lmstudio.ai).
 2. Start the server in LM Studio.
 3. The `llm_dj.py` script is hardcoded to connect to `http://localhost:1234/v1`, which is the default for LM Studio.
+If you need to change the url/port, change line 135 in         `llm_dj.py`  (`lm_studio_url = "http://localhost:1234/v1"`) to your desired url.

 # API Reference